Estimating Roughness Coefficients

 Back to top ^

-COMPUTATIONAL TOOLS
+COMPUTATIONAL TOOLS:

-:: Calculations using hydraulic and/or geometric data :: Entering channel characteristics ::
+:: Calculations using hydraulic and/or geometric data ::

-Calculations using hydraulic and/or geometric data
+Calculations using hydraulic and/or geometric data:

 For any of the variety of equations listed, the user can enter known hydraulic and geometric data in the appropriate fields and click the "Calculate" button to determine the unknown value.
-Then, if the user wishes to compare the calculated value to sites with the same or similar values, they can click on the "Similar n values" button.
-This action will automatically insert the calculated n value into both the maximum and minimum fields for the range of n.
+Then, if the user wishes to compare the calculated value to sites with the same or similar values, they can click on the "Similar n-values" button.
+This action will automatically insert the calculated n-value into both the maximum and minimum fields for the range of n.
 Clicking on the "Next" button will take the user to the database.

 Back to top ^